coderefinery/github-without-command-line/_episodes/03-collaborate-same-repo.md

 with several files to minimize chance of conflicts.

 - Start from a repo that contains a recipe
+- Participants work in groups of two
-- Add participants as collaborators
+- Add one user of each group as collaborator to the repository
-- Distribute tasks
+- Distribute tasks to groups
 - Each participant creates a branch and implements changes
 - Submit pull request
 - Pull requests are reviewed and integrated
 - Possible conflicts are discussed and resolved
 - Commit graph is reviewed and discussed

-TODO: add more text, context, and screenshots
+**TODO**: add more text, context, and screenshots

 ### 1) Beginning